§ 01 Adjustment psychiatry

 Can you coordinate with my therapist or primary care clinician?

 Yes, with your permission.
-Adjustment often works best when medication management is one part of a broader support system.
+Adjustment often goes best when medication management is one part of a broader support system that includes therapy, primary care, and the people around you.

 What is the first step?

-Request a free 15-minute consultation.
-No card is required for that call, and we use it to decide whether a full psychiatric evaluation makes sense.
+Request a free 15-minute phone consultation.
+No card is required for that call, and we use it to decide together whether a full psychiatric evaluation makes sense.

-If the transition is living in your sleep, body, or mood, we can start there.
+If the transition is living in your sleep, your body, or your mood, start there.

 Book a free 15-minute consultation